willgarcia/kubernetes/README.md

 Exercise 8 of 13 - Update a POD
 -------------------------------

-From the [interface](http://localhost:9090), try to change the Docker image.
+From the [Kubernetes dashboard](http://localhost:9090), try to change the Docker image.
 After an automatic redeployment, the change should be reflected "immedialy".

 Apply now the same change by editing the file `busmeme-rc.yml`